vera-olina/Tenzies-game/README.md

 The "Best Time" feature is currently under development and not functioning as intended.
 Stay tuned for updates!

 ## Other Information
 The game is also available online!
-You can [play it here].
+You can [play it here](https://celadon-scone-b48176.netlify.app).
 Have fun!